saltyg/Semester-Project/README.md

 `stratified_sampling.py`: Generation of a stratified sample given a dataset and its corresponding QCS.

+`Sampling_based (folder)`: Scala code for the implmentation of stratified sampling on TPC-H queries.

 ## Main Python packages required
 Scipy, Numpy, PySpark, matplotlib, pandas